EMpower - The Emerging Markets Foundation

 Local Embeddedness and Knowledge

-EMpower strongly prioritizes organizations with deep cultural and programmatic knowledge of their communities.
-Their 2024 Annual Report, “Driving Change, Shaping Future,” emphasizes that “local organisations that work with marginalised young people—and have the knowledge and solutions needed to break cycles of disadvantage” are central to their model.
+EMpower strongly prioritises organisations with deep cultural and programmatic knowledge of their communities.
+Their Annual Report, “Driving Change, Shaping Future,” emphasises that “local organisations that work with marginalised young people—and have the knowledge and solutions needed to break cycles of disadvantage” are central to their model.

 Long-Term Commitment and Learning

 EMpower seeks partners willing to engage in multi-year relationships.
-Organizations must demonstrate “results, accountability and learning” throughout the partnership.
-The foundation values partners who can evolve and strengthen organizationally over time.
+Organisations must demonstrate “results, accountability and learning” throughout the partnership.
+The foundation values partners who can evolve and strengthen organisationally over time.

-Priority goes to organizations working with youth aged 10-24 who face significant barriers, with special emphasis on girls and young women.
+Priority goes to organisations working with youth aged 10-24 who face significant barriers, with special emphasis on girls and young women.
 Successful partners address critical transition periods in young people's lives.

-While EMpower provides capacity building support, they look for organizations with “solid organizational capacity” before advancing to multi-year funding.
+While EMpower provides capacity building support, they look for organisations with “solid organisational capacity” before advancing to multi-year funding.
 This includes financial management, governance, and monitoring and evaluation systems.

 Flexibility and Responsiveness

 EMpower notes they provide “flexible funding” and value partners who can “respond and adjust” to changing contexts.
-Organizations that demonstrate adaptability while maintaining programmatic quality are favored.
+Organisations that demonstrate adaptability while maintaining programmatic quality are favoured.

 Recent Funding Examples